kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Routing/README.md

  ![Base64](Pictures/Base64.png)

 3. Convert Base64 back to PDF
- After finding the Base64 encoding of the PDF, I placed it in the online tool [Base65 Guru](https://base64.guru/converter/decode/file) to convert it back to a PDF file.
-From here, I was able to view the file and find the routing number we were looking for.
+ After finding the Base64 encoding of the PDF, I placed it in the online tool [Base64 Guru](https://base64.guru/converter/decode/file) to convert it back to a PDF file.
+The PDF file was the invoice mentioned earlier and from it I was able to find the ACH routing number.

  ![File](Pictures/File.png)